Broadly, there are two types of shares that are applicable to a startup: Ordinary shares and Preference shares.

-But – and this is very good news for founders – preference shares are incompatible with SEIS/EIS, so if an investor has preference shares, they can’t get SEIS or EIS tax deductions.
+But, and this is good news for founders, preference shares are incompatible with SEIS/EIS, so if an investor has preference shares, they can’t get SEIS or EIS tax deductions.

 As a result, preference shares are almost non-existent in UK angel and seed funding rounds which are completely dominated by SEIS and EIS investors.
 It’s only when you get to Series A rounds of £1M and above with VC and non-SEIS fund investors that you’ll start seeing preference shares.

-when it comes time to do a funding round, the investors all get Ordinary shares too
+- when it comes time to do a funding round, SEIS/EIS investors get Ordinary shares too

 And the answer they came up with is a Liquidation Priority.

 Broadly, what this means is that the investors get a different class of Ordinary shares to the founders, they’re usually called A Ordinary shares.
 And those A Ordinary shares don’t exactly get their money back first, the proceeds actually get shared between all shareholders, except that until their investment money is repaid, the proceeds are split 99.99% to the A Ordinary shareholders, 0.01% to the Ordinary shareholders.
 Once the investors have received their money back, then any remaining assets are distributed pro-rata, i.e. to each shareholder proportional to the number of shares they have.